cubbles/gitbook/runtime-extension-rte/user-guide/rte-integration.md

 ## Prerequisites

-1. Your user-interface allows to place script-tags into a web page.
+1. Your user-interface allows placing script-tags into a web page.
 2. You have a url where the Cubbles RTE webpackage is available and your web page has access to it.

 ## Integration

-Simply put two `<script>` tags into the webpage (into the head or the body) to make the RTE (the Cubbles RunTime Extension) available on client side:
+Simply put two `<script>` tags into the webpage (into the head or the body) to make the RTE (the Cubbles RunTime Extension) available on the client side:

 ```html
   <script src="[base-url]/[store]/cubx.core.rte@3.0.0/webcomponents/custom-elements-es5-adapter.js"></script>